spencertipping/tau/doc/Omega.md

 ### Staging and compaction
-Insertions are staged in an `unordered_multimap` and are written into new tail arrays, which are merged in the background.
-Writers are blocked when array space becomes unavailable; that is, when `n * 16 == hsize - 1`.
-At that point no further values can be staged until compaction has merged some arrays.
+Insertions are staged in an `unordered_multimap` and are written into new arrays, which are merged synchronously by the writer.
 Merging applies to the smallest _k_ of _n_ arrays, and happens automatically when:

 1. We write a new array whose size is ≥50% of the smallest array
 2. We have more than _f · log₂(largest array)_ arrays, where _f_ is tunable